BEARFOOT THEATRE PRESENTS:

 Newcastle venue: The Creative Arts Space: the CAS WEA Hunter

 Thursday 4th July 7pm- CAST: Zoe Walker & Cassie Hamilton

 Friday 5th July 1pm- CAST: Zoe Walker & Daniel Cottier

 Friday 5th July 7pm- CAST: Nicholas Thoroughgood & Daniel Cottier

-I Hope it’s Not Raining in London will be performed at three Melbourne venues:
+I Hope it’s Not Raining in London was performed at three Melbourne venues: